 Princess Cruises

 If muted background music and quiet aft pools surrounded by several tiers of loungers with an ocean view sound relaxing to you, Princess Cruises would be a great pick as well.
 Personally, I really like the Grand-class ships, with the likes of Grand Princess and Caribbean Princess offering some of the most unique aft pools and designs.
-But there’s something timeless and serene about Royal-class ships within the fleet, with some of the most beautiful atrium’s you will find at sea and a luxurious thermal suite known as The Enclave.
+But there’s something timeless and serene about Royal-class ships within the fleet, with some of the most beautiful atriums you will find at sea and a luxurious thermal suite known as The Enclave.

 Princess Cruises offers various quiet and secluded areas onboard, providing passengers with opportunities to escape.
 The Sanctuary is an adults-only pool and sun deck, a tranquil oasis removed from the bustling main pool deck, and it also happens to have the most plush loungers on the ship.
 The Conservatory is perfect for relaxation and reading.
-This enclosed top-deck area features two hot tubs, a freshwater pool, a poolside shower and plenty of comfy loungers.
+This enclosed top-deck area features hot tubs, a freshwater pool, a poolside shower, and plenty of comfy loungers.

 Celebrity Cruises

 Rooftop Garden or Lawn Club offer great top deck ocean views in a quiet, organic setting.
 And luxurious spas with scented saunas can be found on a variety of Celebrity cruise ships.
+Celebrity’s 2026 and 2027 sailings continue to lean into the premium, destination-focused feel the brand is known for, which makes it a strong choice for cruisers who want a calmer vacation without going fully luxury.

-There are now three Edge-class ships within the fleet, with the fourth, Celebrity Ascent, debuting at the end of the year.
-The relaxing spas on these ships are incredibly well designed and offer a true respite.
 I also love the winding walking track on Edge-class ships, along with elegantly designed pools and hot tubs.

 The three cruise lines above are considered premium mainstream cruise lines and offer ships not quite as small and quiet as the next three on our list.
 While the above cruise lines are more budget-friendly, the three below offer an almost all-inclusive cruise on small ships.